This is the most complete step-by-step guide online on how to start a business.

-And if you want to stay up to date on the latest in small business marketing, take a look at these 16 best small business marketing blogs of 2019.
+And if you want to stay up to date on the latest in small business marketing, take a look at these 16 best small business marketing blogs.

 In a perfect world, we could all fund our own business ventures without any outside help.
 But, the truth is that most people can't do it alone.

-This is where business partners or outside investors can make a real difference.
+This is where business vendors and suppliers can make a real difference.

 As with any aspect of your business, start by giving the matter some serious thought.
 Here are a few questions to get you started:

-- What do I want to gain from this partnership or investor?
+- What do I want to gain from this supplier or vendor?